ChrisERo/vocab-forager/README.md

 users a chance to refresh their lexicon both by rereading the text and by quizzing themselves.

-## Quiz

-Once a user has some text highlighted in a web page, they can quiz themselves on the highlighted vocabulary.
-To do this, simply select the
-Quiz option in the context menu; a blue modal with a highlighted word in the middle should appear.
-In the quiz, users can search the definition of the current text by simply clicking on it (like highlighted text in a web page).
-Make sure that VocabForager is activated before selecting the Quiz option, otherwise nothing will happen.
+For more information on how to use VocabForager, please read the [User Manual](./docs/user-manual.md).

 ## Installation
 The standard way of installing this extension is through the [Chrome Web Store](https://chrome.google.com/webstore/detail/vocabforager/balmgepggidbdfihlbiknlabfnhbahpf).

-Alternatively, one can download this repository and "build" the extension locally using npm:
+If this proves difficult, one can download this repository and "build" the extension locally using npm.
 ```console
 npm install  # downloads all dependencies that source code depends on
 npm run build-prod  # compiles source code and bundles code and assets into extension directory
 ```
-After doing this, the extension can be installed onto Chrome (or some other Chromium-based browser) by navigating to `Extensions > Manage Extensions > Load unpacked` and selecting the extension packaged extension
+After doing this, the extension can be installed onto Chrome (or some other Chromium-based browser) by navigating to `Extensions > Manage Extensions > Load unpacked` and selecting the extension packaged extension.
+The exact steps may vary depending on the browser, but the steps the general steps should be the same.

 ## Important Notes
 - VocabForager tries to load previous marks after webpage has been loaded.
 Text